Resource Specifications for Resource-Manipulating Programs: Conclusion

 \section{Conclusion}

-In this paper, we examined the challenges encountered when writing specifications of resource manipulating programs in terms of program state.
+In this paper, we examined the challenges encountered when writing specifications of resource-manipulating programs in terms of program state.
 When using a modular verifier, this approach requires users to explicitly write frame conditions in specifications, and these frame conditions make specifications lengthier and harder to interpret.
 Furthermore, such specifications do not easily compose, and are not expressive enough to rule out certain kinds of resource-related bugs.

-The root cause of these issues is the semantic gap between our high-level, intuitive expectations of how resources behave, and the language used to write specifications in the code.
-Therefore, we developed a new methodology to support reasoning about resources directly inside specifications, thereby narrowing the semantic gap.
+The root cause of these issues is the semantic gap between our \zgout{high-level, intuitive} expectations of how resources behave, and the language used to write specifications\zgout{ in the code}.
+Therefore, we developed a new methodology to support resource reasoning within specifications, thereby narrowing the semantic gap.

 The methodology we developed extends a program verifier with a first-class notion of resources, without requiring support for resources in the source language.
 Instead, we allow users to define coupling invariants to connect resource operations to program state.
 These invariants are checked by the verifier, allowing users to describe the behaviour of their program in terms of resource operations rather than as relations on program states.